You want smart political talk without the meltdowns?

 He championed liberty and freedom and constitutionalism.

-He would mock and make fun of and point out the hypocrisy of the left and their embracing violent culture and and them melting down and losing.
+He would mock and make fun of and point out the hypocrisy of the left and their embracing violent culture and them melting down and losing.

-You know, we've always known the left has been this way.
+We've always known the left has been this way.

 They at least tried to create an appearance of normalcy, even though we knew it didn't exist.

-There's not one thing Donald Trump is now tackling that's not heavy and hard, and it's a heavy lift all the way across the board, and I think he'd be there every day, you know, championing the success.
+There's not one thing Donald Trump is now tackling that's not heavy and hard.

-And I know that the you know, if we do this right, America will be richer, more prosperous, more free than it's ever been in our lifetime.
+And I know that the, you know, if we do this right, America will be richer, more prosperous, more free than it's ever been in our lifetime.

 And as Reagan admonished us, freedom is but one generation away from extinction.